NativeScript/push-plugin/README.md

 1. Add the FCM SDK

-> Since version 0.1.1 thе `google-services` plugin is added via a hook.
+> Since version 0.1.1 th?? `google-services` plugin is added via a hook.
 You can skip this step for versions 0.1.1 and above.

 	- Navigate to the project `platforms/android/` folder and locate the application-level `build.gradle` file